MichaelCretignier/Rassine_public/README.txt

     4) you can enter 'auto' for some parameters and RASSINE will try to find good value for the parameters (no guaranty to work)
     5) Rmax has to be smaller than 150 angstrom

-The output are given by the dictionary 'output' and the parameters saved in the dictionary 'parameters'.
+The output are given by the dictionary 'output','matching_anchors' or 'matching_diff' depending on your reduction progress.
+The parameters saved in the dictionary 'parameters'.